-"Alboreto played an important part as a driver in the history of Ferrari.
-He was an intelligent and paid a great deal of attention to the technical problems involved in the development of the car.
+"Michele Alboreto played an important role as a driver in the history of Ferrari.
+He was intelligent and paid a great deal of attention to the technical problems involved in the development of the car.
 His death has been a hard blow to take and has filled me with great sadness.
 Michele continued to race, driven by an irrepressible passion, proving that in our sport, which is totally involving, risk is always around the corner".

-Michele Alboreto’s only cousin, Marisa, releases a public release to ANSA:
+Michele Alboreto’s only cousin Marisa releases a public release to ANSA:

-"You cannot imagine what we are going through as a family.
+"You can’t imagine what we are going through as a family.
 We are really distraught.
 We are all confused, to try to understand.
 I am here to be close to the family, to the kids.
 We found this evening what happened, I do not know if one of us will go to Germany to fetch him or whether we have to wait him here...
 Amid this great pain we are trying to sort things out".

 "I adored him.
 It touches me personally because my story with Michele goes back a long way.
 I first competed with him in Formula 3 and then had a really good battle with when I won my first world title in 1985.
 A true gentleman, a fair driver like no other.
 With his death goes a part of my career and of my life as a driver.
 There is a certain uneasiness because I cannot explain the incident.
 It is difficult to judge things from a distance.
 The incident appears to be very strange: in a long straight, where you arrive at 300 km/h and all of a sudden, the car launches into the air and rolls over various times.
-Similar incidents happen due to either a suspension failure, a wing failure or tire failure...
+Similar incidents happen due to either a suspension failure, a wing failure or tyre failure...
 The investigations will have to establish that".

 Two investigations are opened to investigate the cause of the accident.
-One from EKRA, on behalf of the public prosecutor's office of Cottbus, in Saxony.
-The other from Audi, the manufacturer of the car which Alboreto was testing.
-By order of the judiciary, an autopsy was performed but it will take some time to know the results.
+One investigation is from EKRA, on behalf of the public prosecutor's office of Cottbus, in Saxony.
+The other one is from Audi, the manufacturer of the car that Alboreto was testing.
+By order of the judiciary, an autopsy will be performed but it will take some time to know the results.
 It is already known that Alboreto was going to Germany.
-Before doing so, he confided to some of his friends that he had some scheduled aerodynamic tests.
-The sudden failure of the rear wing, as happened in 1986 on Elio De Angelis’ car, could explain the scary launch of the car which then summersaulted over the guard-rail, without touching it, and then landed inverted.
-The photos of the remains of the car (which was seized by the German judiciary) are horrible: the roll bar and the head protection, for the driver, are missing; a wheel is completely delaminated while the other seems to be intact.
-Alboreto, who expressed the desire to retire from racing at the end of the season, would have given the place to Dindo Capello.
-The latter would have concluded the testing but Michele asked to continue driving for a couple more laps in order to have a perfect car for Le Mans.
+Before doing so, he confided to some of his friends that he had some aerodynamic tests scheduled.
+The sudden failure of the rear wing could explain the scary launch of the car, as it was the case for Elio De Angelis’ car in 1986.

 "He was a simple guy.
 He remained like this even in the moments where success tends to change people.
 One memory stands out.
 In the evening, when everyone would run towards the city centers and the great hotels, Michele remained on track, dines with the mechanics and then played Scopa.
 It is difficult to find a driver like him nowadays".